 Parents and children of today face a very different world than those of the previous generation.
-Awareness of these differences can help today's parents navigate the role of grandparents in a child's life and, on the flip side, help grandparents play a special role in the family.
+Awareness of these differences can help today's parents navigate the role of grandparents in a child's development in life and, on the flip side, help grandparents play a special role in the family.

 For example, child health and safety issues are of much greater concern now than before.
 Today's grandparents who had children before 1967 took them to school, to the playground, and to their grandparents' homes without the benefit of seat belts or car seats.
 Given what we now know about the dangers of automobile travel, it is unthinkable that anyone, much less infants and toddlers, would travel this way.